 Prior to any type of treatment, one of our physicians will meet with you and review your history and desires.
-Any recommended fertility blood tests or imaging studies will be completed prior to starting treatment.
-When your evaluation is complete, the IVF coordinator will provide you with information about the IVF process.
-An IVF information session is conducted to discusses the IVF process, medications, and risks.
-You will also learn how to self-administer the fertility medications you will be taking as part of the IVF process.
+Any recommended fertility blood tests or imaging studies will be completed first.
+When your evaluation is complete, the IVF coordinator will provide you with information about the IVF process and schedule an IVF information session.
+During this IVF information session, patients learn the details of the IVF process, medications, and risks.
+Patients also learn how to self-administer the fertility medications needed as part of the IVF process.
 In addition to learning about the injections, the medication class with also review the purpose of the medications, possible side effects, and any other questions patients may have.
 Individualized treatment calendars are provided with all of the details needed to complete the IVF cycle.
 Another class is scheduled to review the embryology process.
-During the meeting with the embryologist, details regarding the IVF laboratory process from egg collection to embryo transfer is reviewed.
-Patients should review and save all documents provided during the various visits and reference this information as the progress through treatment.
+During the meeting with the embryologist, details regarding the IVF laboratory process from egg collection to embryo transfer are reviewed.
+Patients should save all documents provided during the various visits and reference this information as the progress through treatment.

 There are various different treatment plans, or protocols with fertility medications that can be used to prepare the eggs during the IVF cycle.
 Each patient receives detailed instructions specific to their own plan, and these details are outlined on the medication calendar.
 Before medications are started, patients undergo a baseline ultrasound.
 This initial ultrasound is comparable to a “before” image of the ovaries prior to starting medications.
 The baseline ultrasound may reveal ovarian cysts or other abnormalities which could delay or cancel the IVF cycle.
 Ultrasounds during the IVF process are completed using a trans-vaginal ultrasound probe.
 A vaginal ultrasound probe is smaller and usually more comfortable than a speculum (used for gynecologic exams).
 An empty bladder is preferred for trans-vaginal ultrasounds.